Student Resource Guide

 Disabled Student Programs & Services (DSPS) Department

 DSPS provides support services, specialized instruction, and educational accommodations to students with disabilities.
+Contact the program for more information.

 Extended Opportunity Programs & Services (EOPS)